bendazz/logistic_reg_two_features/README.md

 What students see
 - A scatter plot of points (x1 vs x2) colored by class: blue (0) and red (1)
 - A counter with the total number of points
-- A “Download CSV” button to save the current dataset
+- A “Copy CSV” button to copy the current dataset to clipboard

 Notes
 - The data is synthetic and reproducible via a seeded RNG in app.js.